m8cher/email-app/README.md

 **Note**: The original file name from the email is used for 'name' in `attachments`.

-Cyrillic characters in the folder name (`mailbox`) are set in bits, so you need to first get the folder name and then use it:
+Cyrillic symbols in the folder name (`mailbox`) are set in bits, so you need to first get the folder name and then use it:

 ```python
 import imaplib